 Later it turns out Konami didn’t want to release the game in Europe because of an exceedingly stupid reason – all the games had to be fully translated to the respective languages and only releasing the game in English was not an option.

 This was the turning point of the series, Suikoden 3 was the last Suikoden made by Murayama in his team which back then included Mickey Higashino in the music department nevertheless.
-She left on maternity leave that’s all we know having left us with music for Suikoden 1 and 2 and Suiko Gaiden 1 and 2, but Suikoden 3 music was, however, was composed mainly by a different member with the help of Wakame who had previously worked with Higashino as well.
+She left on maternity leave that’s all we know have left us with music for Suikoden 1 and 2 and Suiko Gaiden 1 and 2, but Suikoden 3 music was, however, was composed mainly by a different member with the help of Wakame who had previously worked with Higashino as well.

 Anyways the point is that Murayama left only stating that the ten-year contract with Konami with which has started back in 1993 had officially ended no other explanation was given, and his name was taken out from the credit of Suikoden 3.
 We all know what happened when the author of the series leaves the game, franchises tend to fail or go into some series outrages changes that always tear or tear the fan base apart.